tal-amir/sparse-approximation-gsm/README.md

 **Matlab**
 This program supports Matlab 2018b and onward, but may work with earlier versions.

-The code that compares our method with other methods requires the _Mosek_ optimization solver and the _YALMIP_ modeling toolbox.
+To compare our method with other methods, the _Mosek_ optimization solver and _YALMIP_ modeling toolbox are required.

 **Mosek**
 https://www.mosek.com/downloads/